ucsb-cs148-f21/project-t02-clubrush/team/retrospectives/RETRO_01.md

 ## Optional

-* Front End members - Christine
+* Front End members - Christine and Robert
-* Back End members - Tommy
+* Back End members - Tommy and morgan
 * For styling use bootstrap
 * Ideas : MongoDB Atlas database for putting data  -  for MVP : a home page (includes club name - clickable {leads to description})
 ## Retro Assessment